 NATIONAL PAPERCLIP DAY

 National Paperclip Day is observed each year on May 29.
-Yes, even the paperclip has it’s own day of honor.
+Yes, even the paperclip has its own day of honor.
 It is about that well-known piece of curved wire that keeps our papers together and helps keep us organized.

-Along with Fay’s patent, there were as many as 50 others that received patents for similar designs prior to 1899.
+There were as many as 50 others that received patents for similar designs prior to 1899.
 One other notable name receiving a patent for his paperclip design in the United States was Erlman J. Wright in 1877.
 At that time, his clip was advertised for use in fastening newspapers.

-The Gem paper clip, which was most likely in production in Britain in the early 1870′s by “The Gem Manufacturing Company” , was never patented.
+The Gem paperclip, which was most likely in production in Britain in the early 1870s by The Gem Manufacturing Company, was never patented.
 It is the most common type of wire paper clip and is still in use today.
 It was introduced to the United States around 1892 and in 1904, Cushman & Denison registered a trademark for the “Gem” name in connection with paper clips.
-Paperclips are still sometimes called “Gem clips”.
+Paperclips are still sometimes called “Gem clips.”

 Today, paperclips come in various sizes, shapes and colors and can make your paperwork look more fun and lively.

-Paperclips are not just for holding papers together, there are many other things that you can do with them!
+Paperclips are not just for holding papers together.
+There are many other things that you can do with them!

 - Unclog a spray bottle

 - Unclog a single serve coffee maker

 - Hem holder